georust/geographiclib-rs/README.md

 # geodesic-rs
-A port of geograpchilib in Rust
+A port of geographiclib in Rust

 This is still an early stage work in progress, if you need something that works I found [these bindings](https://github.com/savage13/geographiclib) to be usable and fast.